 Quartermaster Sacrificed Himself To Help Fellow Wreck Survivors To Safety

-In 1997, seven African-American veterans of World War II were belatedly awarded the Medal of Honor.
-The honorees served in combat arms units -- they were infantrymen, tankers, and the like -- with one notable exception: Pvt.
+In 1997, seven Black veterans of World War II belatedly were awarded the Medal of Honor.
+The honorees served in combat arms units -- they were infantrymen, tankers and the like -- with one notable exception: Pvt.
 George Watson, a member of the Army's 29th Quartermaster Regiment.

-Watson hailed from Birmingham, Ala.
+Watson hailed from Birmingham, Alabama.
 On March 8, 1943, he was far from home in the Pacific theater.
-His unit was on board the Dutch steamer USAT Jacob near Porloch Harbor, New Guinea, when it came under sudden and devastating attack from Japanese bomber planes.
-The ship sustained several direct hits, and then had to be abandoned.
-Chances of survival seemed slim to the frightened men floating helplessly in the ocean as enemy fire continued to rain down.
+His unit was on board the Dutch steamer USAT Jacob near Porlock Harbor, New Guinea, when it came under sudden and devastating attack from Japanese bomber planes.
+The ship sustained several direct hits and had to be abandoned.
+Chances of survival seemed slim to the frightened men floating helplessly in the ocean as enemy fire rained down.

-For these actions, Watson became the first black soldier to receive the Distinguished Service Cross, but his courage and selflessness at last received due recognition when his Medal of Honor was accepted by the sergeant major of the Army during the 1997 ceremony.
-Because Watson had no family members to claim his honors, his medal and other awards, and citations are proudly displayed by the U.S. Army Quartermaster Museum at Fort Lee, Va.
+For these actions, Watson became the first Black soldier to receive the Distinguished Service Cross, but his courage and selflessness at last received due recognition when his Medal of Honor was accepted by the sergeant major of the Army during the 1997 ceremony.
+Because Watson had no family members to claim his honors, his medal and other awards and citations are displayed at the U.S. Army Quartermaster Museum at Fort Lee, Virginia.